1.Cloud Migration is too complex

 3.There’s nothing private about the cloud

-In addition to Office 365 providing strong data security another way Microsoft has ensured privacy is to make your IT team manage access, sets up rights and restrictions, and provide smartphone access.
+In addition to Office 365 providing strong data security.
+Another way Microsoft has ensured privacy is to make your IT team manage access.
+That is setting up rights and restrictions, and provide smartphone access.
 It’s also why your company remains the sole owner and you retain the rights, title and interest in the data stored.
 Microsoft on the other hand ensures strict controls and design elements that prevent the mingling of your data with that of other organizations.
 They also ensure that their data center does not have access to your data.

 On top of that, Microsoft was the first major cloud provider to adopt a world first international standard for cloud privacy.
 This standard establishes a uniform, international approach to protecting privacy for personal data stored in the cloud.
-The international standard reinforces that the end user is in control of their data and they are the are the only owners of their data.
+The international standard reinforces that the end user are in control of their data.
+That they are the are the only owners of their data.